ykusunose/bavaria2/README.md

 4. QMetaTiles, a QGIS plug-in, to convert the basemap polygons into tilesets.
 5. Leaflet for mapping and map UI.
 6. Mapbox API for the formatting of the page (I think).

+## My portfolio
+Find this and other mapping projects at https://ykusunose.github.io/portfolio/.